FlashGet Kids FlashGet Kids

 Your role as a parent is to be an ” interpreter” of the content.
 You need to guide your child and prevent them from accepting stereotypes or character decisions at face value.

 • Watch together.
 Sit down for a family viewing.
-This makes it easier to address potentially confusing or sensitive themes like peer pressure, stereotypes, or racial identity.
+This makes it easier to address potentially confusing or sensitive themes, such as peer pressure, stereotypes, or racial identity.

 • Encourage critical thinking.
 Guide kids to notice how characters resolve conflicts and whether choices were fair, kind, or responsible.